Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 If you are visiting during winter, there is a huge array of extra activities you can enjoy in and around Lake Tekapo.
 The winter months are very cold in New Zealand’s South Island, so make sure you are prepared with proper winter clothing and footwear.

-• Go skiing at nearby Roundhill ski area
+• Go skiing at the nearby Roundhill ski area

 • Ice skating